microsoft/mu_plus/MfciPkg/Library/MfciRetrievePolicyLibViaVariable/ReadMe.md

-# MfciRetirevePolicyLib: UEFI variable edition
+# MfciRetrievePolicyLib: UEFI variable edition

 ## About